shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 }
 ```
 ## Extend indexed product data
-Another common use case is the extend the indexed product data with additional plugin data to extend listing filtering or query optimization.
+Another common use case is to extend the indexed product data with additional plugin data to extend listing filtering or query optimization.
 The following example shows how to extend product data with additional fields.

 You can find a installable ZIP package of this plugin <a href="{{ site.url }}/exampleplugins/SwagESProduct.zip">here</a>.

 ### Plugin Bootstrap
-To extend the indexed product data for ES the plugin has to decorate two services:
+To extend the indexed product data for ES, the plugin has to decorate two services:
 1. ProductMapping, which defines how the product data looks like
 2. ProductProvider, which selects the data for ES